writethedocs/www/docs/conf/portland/2023/health.rst

 This policy is up to date as of **November 2022**.
 **If we change this policy,
-it will only be to introduce additional restrictions, and we will not be removing requirements from this policy.**
+it will only be to introduce additional restrictions, and we will not be removing requirements.**

 .. contents::
     :local: